 Most of the district area is covered by dense forest, with a lot of flora and fauna to please any nature lover.
 A host of wild animals like the Leopard, Wild Boar, Mongoose, Wild Rabbit, Elephants, Wild Buffalo and the Macaque Monkey can be found here.

 This region is extremely renowned for its unique Malvani Cuisine.
-A must try for travellers – domestic and foreign alike – this cuisine includes sumptuous recipes of sea food dishes, especially fish and prawns, made in their own local flavour.
+A must try for travellers – domestic and foreign alike – this cuisine includes sumptuous recipes of seafood dishes, especially fish and prawns, made in their own local flavour.

-Why Sindhudurg makes For A Pleasant Escape? - Sindhudurg weather
+Why Sindhudurg Makes For A Pleasant Escape? - Sindhudurg weather

 The region of Sindhudurg experiences a humid climate.
 Summers are usually hot and travellers are advised to rather travel during the winter season, more specifically in December and January, when the weather is much cooler and pleasant.

 At a distance of 400 km from Mumbai, Sindhudurg is easily accessible by air, road, and rail.
-A host of buses are available from a number of cities in Maharashtra as well as outside Mahrashtra, to reach here.
+A host of buses are available from a number of cities in Maharashtra, as well as outside Maharashtra, to reach here.
 National Highway 17 passes through this area.
 It can be reached by train or bus from any of the major places like Mumbai, Goa and Magalore.
 Goa Airport, at a distance of about 80 km, is however, the closest airport to Sindhudurg.

 Walk on the lovely seashore, explore the historic magnificence around, or simply relax – Sindhudurg has a little something for every kind of traveller.
 Don’t miss out on the memories this fortress has in store for you.